Zetakai/CocoSpeak/README.md

 - **Supported:** VITS, Tacotron, FastPitch, GlowTTS, Capacitron, and similar TTS models
 - **Not Supported:** Vocoder-only models (e.g., HiFiGAN, MelGAN) are hidden and cannot be selected
+- **Character Compatibility:** Models with limited vocabularies automatically have text preprocessed

 ---